 - Paid financial statements

-- Any documents with personal identifiable information that you no longer need
+- Any documents with personally identifiable information that you no longer need

 Records You Need To Retain